 Crowdfunding for nonprofits offers up a variety of ways that nonprofit organizations can raise additional funds.
 To raise money for a cause or nonprofit, there are numerous ways to harness the crowd.
 Make sure you explore conventional crowdfunding for nonprofits, but don’t forget to think outside the box.
 Start by taking a look at the existing crowdfunding websites that are out there and other online fundraising ideas you may be unfamiliar with.

-More and more people are turning to online crowdfunding platforms when they’re looking to raise a specific amount of money in a specific amount of time.
-This approach started with Kickstarter in 2009 as a way for creatives to raise enough money to launch their artistic projects, usually by reaching a wider audience who could kick in small dollar amounts and giving donors some sort of tangible perk.
+More and more people are turning to online crowdfunding website platforms when they’re looking to raise a specific amount of money in a specific amount of time.
+Crowdfunding websites started with Kickstarter in 2009 as a way for creatives to raise enough money to launch their artistic projects, usually by reaching a wider audience who could kick in small dollar amounts and giving donors some sort of tangible perk.
 The model quickly spread to other platforms for business start-ups (i.e Indigogo), public schools (donorschoose.org), nonprofits (i.e. FundRazr) , and personal causes (i.e. gofundme.com).